 The Morning Routine

 Who wants to do anything after waking up without having a cup of coffee or tea?
 After I get my caffeinated beverage, I always check my email and respond to anything important.
-Every morning I am eager to get to the blog and make sure it’s still working and hasn’t been hacked do to poor blog security
+Every morning I am eager to get to the blog and make sure it’s still working and hasn’t been hacked do to poor blog security measures.

 What Derek is actually doing in the mornings: